CyberSecuriTim/azure-packet-capture/README.md

 <h3>

  PS: Don't forget to delete your computing resources in Azure once you are finished with the lab to avoid incurring unnecessary costs.
-Just access the [resource groups](https://portal.azure.com/#browse/resourcegroups) you created in the Azure portal during this lab and delete them, along with all their contents.
+To do this, simply access the [resource groups](https://portal.azure.com/#browse/resourcegroups) you created in the Azure portal during this lab and delete them, along with all their contents.

 </h3>